numaproj/numaflow/docs/README.md

-# NumaFlow
+# Numaflow

-NumaFlow is a Kubernetes-native platform for running massive parallel data processing and streaming jobs.
-A NumaFlow Pipeline is implemented as a Kubernetes custom resource, and consists of one or more source, data processing, and sink vertices.
+Numaflow is a Kubernetes-native platform for running massive parallel data processing and streaming jobs.
+A Numaflow Pipeline is implemented as a Kubernetes custom resource, and consists of one or more source, data processing, and sink vertices.

 ## Key Features

-- Kubernetes-native: If you know Kubernetes, you already know 90% of what you need to use NumaFlow.
+- Kubernetes-native: If you know Kubernetes, you already know 90% of what you need to use Numaflow.
 - Language agnostic: Use your favorite programming language.
 - Exactly-Once semantics: No input element is duplicated or lost even as pods are rescheduled or restarted.

 ## Getting Started

-For set-up information and running your first NumaFlow pipeline, please see our [getting started guide](QUICK_START.md).
+For set-up information and running your first Numaflow pipeline, please see our [getting started guide](QUICK_START.md).